Fearthepencil/QA-Manual-Framework/06-documentation/guides/jira_env_setup_guide.md

 JIRA_MCP_TOKEN=ATATT3xFfGF0...your_actual_token_here
 ```

-**Note**: All scripts are configured to look for the .env file in `01-jira-integration/config/` directory.
+**Note**: All scripts are configured to look for the .env file in the project root directory.
 Placing it anywhere else will cause the scripts to fail.

 ---